gango-anan/re-former/README.md

 ## Acknowledgments

-- Thanks to TheOdinProject for the great materials they provide.
+- Thanks to TheOdinProject for the great learning materials they provided for this project.
-- Thanks to the rails guide team for a wonderful job of providing the great rails guides out there.
+- Thanks to the rails guide team for a wonderful job of providing the rails guides to get one up and running.

 ## 📝 License